Cryptodog/cryptodog/README.md

 If you just want to test out Cryptodog, we have a [client hosted on GitHub Pages](https://cryptodog.github.io).

 ## Bugs
-Bug reports are appreciated!
+Bug reports are welcome!
 If you find a bug in Cryptodog, please open an issue here on GitHub.

 If you believe the issue has a security impact, we would appreciate *coordinated disclosure*.
 Please email us at security@crypto.dog.